 Description of Current Conditions

-The MNRF continues to closely monitor local lakes and rivers as this event progresses.
+The MNR continues to closely monitor local lakes, rivers and weather conditions.

 Lakes and Rivers in the area are still at or below seasonal levels.
 Lake levels and flows in creeks and rivers will slowly rise as a result of the warm weather and forecasted rains.
-No flood related issues are predicted at this time.
+Water may accumulate in low lying areas that are prone to flooding or areas with poor drainage.
+Water levels are not expected to reach flood thresholds.

 A close watch on local forecasts and conditions is recommended.